Savant-sys/Gap-Reconstruction-in-Autonomous-Panoramic-Vision/README.md

 (CPU command)
 --yolo_device cpu
 ```

+Once it's working, you need to change from --max_segments 1 to --max_segments 0.

 **Output:**
 `inpainting model/eval_outputs/` — comparison and visualization images (e.g. `frame_0000_cam0_comp.png`, `frame_0000_cam0_viz.png`).
 That’s where you “see the pics” after inpainting.